7 Introduction to the Nextflow pipeline

 7.3 Set the analysis parameters (local machine)

 The third step is to set the analysis parameters.
-We proceed more or less exactly as described in Section 2 of The whole game.
+We proceed more or less exactly as described in of The whole game.
 We seek to conduct a trans analysis of the high-MOI CRISPRi data.
 Hence, we construct the positive control and discovery pairs using the functions construct_positive_control_pairs() and construct_trans_pairs(), respectively.

 # positive control pairs